Two populations of LIGO-Virgo black holes: PBHs in the light LIGO-Virgo observations

-In the right panel of Fig.~\ref{fig:constr} we show the LIGO-Virgo constraints assuming a log-normal PBH mass function with $\sigma = 0.6$ (corresponding to its best-fit value).
-The red dashed curve shows the $N<3$ constraint, which corresponds to the $2\sigma$ CL constraint obtained from the likelihood $\ell \propto e^{-N}$, that is, to not fitting any of the observed events.
-A more conservative constraint is obtained by computing likelihoods for fitting all possible subsets of the observed events and combining them.
-Computing the likelihood for all of them is not feasible as there are $2^{46}$ possible subsets.
-However, we find that the constraint converges quite fast.
-The right panel of Fig.~\ref{fig:constr} shows by the solid red line the constraint obtained by combining the likelihoods for 270 different subsets of the observed events.
-The likelihoods are combined as $\max_j[\ell_j/\max \ell_j]$ where the index $j$ refers to different subsets.
-This constraint is independent of whether some of the observed events are PBH mergers or not.
-For comparison, the right panel of Fig.~\ref{fig:constr} shows the fit assuming that all observed events are primordial.
+In the right panel of Fig.~\ref{fig:constr}, we show by the solid red line the constraint obtained by combining the likelihoods for 270 different subsets of the observed events as $\max_j[\ell_j/\max \ell_j]$, where the index $j$ refers to different subsets.
+The red shaded region is therefore excluded independently of whether some of the observed events are PBH mergers or not.
+For comparison, the right panel of Fig.~\ref{fig:constr} depicts the fit assuming that all observed events are primordial.
 As expected, the $2\sigma$ contour of the fit touches the $2\sigma$ upper bound on $f_{\rm PBH}$.
-By construction, any point in the region between the red and red dashed line corresponds to at least one scenario in which some of the progenitors of the LIGO-Virgo GW events were primordial.
+By construction, any point in the region between the red and red dashed lines corresponds to at least one scenario in which some of the progenitors of the LIGO-Virgo GW events were primordial.

 Other shaded regions in Fig.~\ref{fig:constr} show the constraints from microlensing results from EROS~\cite{Tisserand:2006zx}, OGLE~\cite{Niikura:2019kqi}, and MACHO~\cite{Allsman:2000kg}, lensing of type Ia supernovae (SNe)~\cite{Zumalacarregui:2017qqd}, survival of a stars in dwarf galaxies (Seg~I and Eri~II)~\cite{Brandt:2016aco,Koushiappas:2017chw}, distribution of wide binaries (WB)~\cite{Monroy-Rodriguez:2014ula}, Lyman-$\alpha$ forest data~\cite{Afshordi:2003zb,Murgia:2019duy} and limits on accretion (Planck)~\cite{Ricotti:2007au,Horowitz:2016lib,Ali-Haimoud:2016mbv,Poulin:2017bwe,Hektor:2018qqw,Serpico:2020ehh}, and they are converted to the log-normal mass function using the method introduced in Ref.~\cite{Carr:2017jsz}.
 We see that the LIGO-Virgo observations give the strongest constraint in the mass range $0.6-400\Msun$.